devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 # Installation

 Very easy step.
-On the right top corner of your Azure Devops page you can click on the extension icon and `Browse marketplace`
+On the top right corner of your Azure Devops page, you can click on the extension icon and `Browse marketplace`

 ![](/img/retrospective/browsemarketplace.PNG)